Berlin’s Blacklane raises $40-45M for its high-end transport on demand service

 While outsized companies like Uber and Didi have been raising a lot of capital to expand their global footprints and to become all transport things to all people, Blacklane is a key example of how a different approach can be used for a lucrative end.

+It’s not the only one: just earlier today, London-based Addison Lee — which is backed by Carlyle — announced that it would be investing $90 million in its own high-end car service as it looks to expand more globally.

-The company has banked that by building out the most efficient backend system for managing rides, it can help keep capacity full for its fleet of vehicles, and that higher volume will mean more turnover, and so the relative cost of the rides can be brought down.
+For Blacklane, the company has banked on the idea that, by building out the most efficient backend system for managing rides, it can help keep capacity full for its fleet of vehicles, and that higher volume will mean more turnover, and so the relative cost of the rides can be brought down.

 Jens Wohltorf, CEO and co-founder of Blacklane, said in an interview that the typical ride on its service — another differentiator between it and the likes of Uber — is 35 kilometres and takes between 45 and 60 minutes.
 In the past, the limo and car services that have targeted this kind of medium distance would average only about 20 percent fill rates in the duration of a driver’s work shift.
 Blacklane, he said, brings this up to between 60 percent and 80 percent.